IRONDEQUOIT CORONAVIRUS RESOURCE PAGE:

 For example, if you have a Fannie Mae, Freddie Mac, FHA, VA, or USDA loan, you won’t have to pay back the amount that was suspended all at once—unless you are able to do so.

 At the end of the forbearance, your options can include paying all of your missed payments at one time, spread out over a period of months, or added as additional payments or a lump sum at the end of your mortgage.

 An important announcement for those who pay their property taxes in installments:

-County Executive Bello has issued an Emergency Order delaying the due date of the third installment of real property taxes.
-The third installment will now be due April 30, along with the fourth installment if you choose to make one.
-Third installment payments made on or before April 30th will not accrue interest additional to that which would have otherwise accrued as of March 1st.
+County Executive Bello has issued an Emergency Order delaying the due date of the third and fourth installment of real property taxes.
+The third and fourth installment will now be due May 31.

-A reminder that the Town Clerk's office is closed until further notice.
-You may may mail your tax payment (Receiver of Taxes, 1280 Titus Ave, Rochester, NY 14617) or leave it in the drop box in the rear of Town Hall.
+A reminder that, with limited exceptions, the Town Clerk's office is closed until further notice.
+You may may mail your tax payment (Receiver of Taxes, 1280 Titus Ave, Rochester, NY 14617) or leave it in the drop box in the front of the Police Department.
 You can also pay online at https://www.monroecounty.gov/etc/rp/search.php (Please note the County will be absorbing the user fee for online payments).

 As the duration of this crisis is still not certain, we continue to be concerned with ensuring all residents have access to nutritious food.

 The Irondequoit Community Cupboard is always here to help.
 They are always in need of donations as well.
 For more information about how you can pick-up food or donate, please call 336-9107 or visit www.irondequoitcommunitycupboard.org.